Introduction

 The Compliance Challenges Laboratories Face

-Labs work under very strict regulatory frameworks, so they take data security and compliance very seriously.
-Legislatives like FDA CFR Part in the U.S., HIPAA for patient data, and GDPR in Europe demand labs to protect data from unauthorized access and have accurate records and data integrity.
-Noncompliance will bring heavy penalties, loss of accreditation, and serious harm to a lab’s reputation.
+The labs work within very strict regulatory frameworks, thus taking data security and compliance as very serious things.
+Legislatives such as FDA CFR Part in the U.S., HIPAA concerning patient data, and GDPR within Europe demand the labs to prevent unauthorized access, have accurate records, and have data integrity.
+Noncompliance will bring in heavy penalties and loss of accreditation, besides hurting a lab’s reputation seriously.

-Data Breaches: The patient data, the lab’s study results, and proprietary procedures are valuable confidential information.
-These will probably be targeted by cyber attacks.
-A breach will likely result in legal liabilities and financial loss.
+Data Breaches: The patient data, the study results of the laboratory, and the proprietary procedures are the valued confidential information.
+The cyber attacks will probably target these.
+A breach will apparently lead to legal liabilities and financial loss.

 Core Security Features in Lab Software for Compliance